 Taste the Delicious Vegan Food in Wanaka

 If you follow a vegan, vegetarian, or healthier food diet, you’ll have no problem finding delicious food in Wanaka.
 There’s really something for everyone here!
-I’ll be sharing a quick list of our favorite vegan restaurants in Wanaka.
 Well, there aren’t any strictly vegan restaurants in Wanaka, but there are plenty with yummy vegan options.
+Here’s my entire vegan guide to Wanaka if you’re interested in delving deeper.

 Jack Rabbit Restaurant